CJWasson/NIST-CSF-Incident-Analysis/Configs/ICMP_Monitoring_RealWorld_Tools.md

 ---

 ##  Learner Notes
-- I found Wireshark really intuitive once I filtered for ICMP types — it helped me see how flood patterns look in real time.
+- I found Wireshark really intuitive once I filtered for ICMP types, it helped me see how flood patterns look in real time.
 - `ntopng` surprised me with how easy the dashboard setup was.
 I didn’t expect traffic flows to be so clear visually.
 - I still want to experiment more with setting up alerts in Prometheus/Grafana, but the basics of monitoring ICMP feel a lot more approachable now.